XD-coder/LLM-agentic/README.md

 The developer agents work on the tasks and reply to the manager agent with the program/script they worked on and separately with instructions.
 The manager agent checks if all requirements are met.
 If not, it repeats the development process again.
 If all requirements are met, the manager agent returns the new program data to the user.

+# For contribution , please make a fork or issue
+being honest , this is my first project on github , and i havent used it much , im just a first year student